Do You Have To Pay Back Medicaid In Ny?

 It is important to note that Medicaid is different from Medicare.
 Medicare is a federally-funded program that provides health care coverage to individuals over the age of 65, as well as certain individuals with disabilities.
 Unlike Medicaid, Medicare is not based on income.
 If you are eligible for both Medicaid and Medicare, you may be able to receive more comprehensive coverage.

-Read More: Does Medicaid Cover Hysterectomy?
+Read More: Does Medicaid Cover Botox For Migraines?

 Key Differences between Medicaid and Medicare: